Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Stage I. In this stage, there is cancer in your mouth, but it is 2 centimeters (cm) (about .75 inch) or less in size.
+Stage I. There is cancer in your mouth, but it is 2 centimeters (cm) (about .75 inch) or less in size.
 The cancer has not spread to the lymph nodes or to other places in your body.
-Cancer at this stage offers a very good chance of survival.
-You might hear the terms T1, N0, and M0 used to describe a stage I tumor.
+The terms T1, N0, and M0 may be used to describe a stage I tumor.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR